 California TB 133

-Recommendations for EnviroLeather™:
+Recommendations for success:

 - Whenever possible, if a flame blocker is necessary, try to select one that does not contain halogenated flame retardants.
 While they perform well, they contain toxic chemicals that have been shown to impact human health.
 Non-halogenated options exist.
-Your EnviroLeather™ Regional Sales Director can share with you who some of those suppliers are.